Kumilachew-g/pharmacy-app/README.md

 > Describe your project in 1 or 2 sentences.

 **Pharmacy App** is a platform that empowers pharmacists with new-age technology.
+And used to register drugs.

 ## 🛠 Built With <a name="built-with"></a>